mcawte/julia/doc/src/devdocs/llvm.md

 to be observed by the frontend and are preserved by the optimizer.

 First, only the following addressspace casts are allowed
-- 0->{10,11,12}: It is allowable to decay an untracked pointer to any of the other.
+- 0->{Tracked,Derived,CalleeRooted}: It is allowable to decay an untracked pointer to any of the other.
 However, do note that the optimizer has broad license to not root such a value.
 It is never safe to have a value in addressspace 0 in any part of the program if it is (or is derived from) a value that requires a GC root.
-- 10->11: This is the standard decay route for interior values.
+- Tracked->Derived: This is the standard decay route for interior values.
 The placement pass will look for these to identify the base pointer for any use.
-- 10->12: Addressspace 12 servers merely as a hint that a GC root is not required.
-However, do note that the 11->12 decay is prohibited, since pointers should generally be storable to a GC slot, even in this address space.
+- Tracked->CalleeRooted: Addrspace CalleeRooted serves merely as a hint that a GC root is not required.
+However, do note that the Derived->CalleeRooted decay is prohibited, since pointers should generally be storable to a GC slot, even in this address space.

 Now let us consider what constitutes a use:
 - Loads whose loaded values is in one of the address spaces
 - Stores of a value in one of the address spaces to a location
+- Stores to a pointer in one of the address spaces
 - Calls for which a value in one of the address spaces is an operand
 - Calls in jlcall ABI, for which the argument array contains a value
 - Return instructions.

-We explicitly allow load/stores and simple calls in address space 10/11.
-Elements of jlcall argument arrays must always be in address space 10 (it is required by the ABI that they are valid `jl_value_t*` pointers).
+We explicitly allow load/stores and simple calls in address spaces Tracked/Derived.
+Elements of jlcall argument arrays must always be in address space Tracked (it is required by the ABI that they are valid `jl_value_t*` pointers).
 The same is true for return instructions (though note that struct return arguments are allowed to have any of the address spaces).
-The only allowable use of an address space 11 pointer is to pass it to a call (which must have an appropriately typed operand).
+The only allowable use of an address space CalleRooted pointer is to pass it to a call (which must have an appropriately typed operand).

-Further, we disallow getelementptr in addrspace(10).
+Further, we disallow getelementptr in addrspace Tracked.
 This is because unless the operation is a noop, the resulting pointer will not be validly storable to a GC slot and may thus not be in this address space.
-If such a pointer is required, it should be decayed to addrspace(11) first.
+If such a pointer is required, it should be decayed to addrspace Derived first.

 Lastly, we disallow inttoptr/ptrtoint instructions in these address spaces.
 Having these instructions would mean that some i64 values are really gc tracked.